-C. Desirée Finley, poet + writer
+C. Desirée Finley (Fin) poet + writer

 Stay in touch:

-"At the Close of Day in Pieces (above) was written in the winter of 2020 when communication was limited to what we heard about each other's day and what we told each other.
-"I was (am) grateful for that communication, how we tried (still try) to be with each other in words even if our physical lives were (are) separate," Fin says.
+"At the Close of Day in Pieces (below) was written in the winter of 2020 when communication was limited to what we heard about each other's day and what we told each other.
+"I was (am) grateful for that communication, how we tried (still try) to be with each other in words even if our physical lives were (are) separate." |

 |